INTERSECT operator in

 Example 1: Common Employees in Two Tables

-You have two tables: employees
+You have two tables: employees and contractors.

 To find employees who are also listed as contractors:

-SELECT employee_id FROM contractors;
+SELECT employee_id FROM employeesINTERSECTSELECT employee_id FROM contractors;

-This query will return all employee_id
+This query will return all employee_ids

-that exist in both the employees
+that exist in both the employees and contractors tables.

 Example 2: Finding Common Products Between Two Suppliers